DavidMiles1925/plant_care_assistant/README.md

 > > Pin 23
 >
 > > Didn't think hard enough about the logic on my light.
 I will just write a separate script instead of trying to incorporate it into my already growing .py file.
+>
+> > Spent a whole bunch of time working on the light.
+I ended up running light.py as a subprocess.
+That is fine, except I need to incorporate a more graceful way of terminating the processes.
+Maybe.
+The point of the thing is to keep running all the time.